DecruKeanu/The-Director/README.md

     }
 ```

-#### PickUps
+#### Pickups

-pickUps spawn in the relax stage of the cyclus as mentioned before.
-They have preset spawn locations on blue quads but how many will spawn in the relax stage is dependent on the max stress level in the buildUp and peak stage.
-How higher those 2 value were how more pickups will spawn.
+Pickups spawn in the relax stage of the cyclus as mentioned before.
+They have preset spawn locations on blue quads and how many will spawn in the *Relax* stage is dependant on the max stress level in the *Build-up* and *Peak* stage.
 The pickups exist out of health and ammo.

 ```c#
     void HandlePickUp() //gets called in relax stage